CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

+The results in Fig.~\ref{fig:failure_abl} show that human videos effectively reduce semantic failures, indicating that they help the policy learn object selection and instruction-conditioned task structure.
+However, without additional localization or tracking hardware, directly converting human videos into robot actions through estimated hand pose remains unreliable for embodiment-specific dexterous control.
+The estimated-pose variant introduces substantial localization noise and can even degrade the policy, as reflected by increased failures.
+This supports our design choice: since CLAP is intended to exploit large-scale unlabeled internet videos where accurate hardware-instrumented hand poses are unavailable, learning latent actions from visual dynamics provides a more scalable supervision signal than directly regressing robot end-effector trajectories from noisy human pose estimates.

 \bfs{Inference speed.} Real-time responsiveness is essential for dynamic manipulation.
-We benchmark the inference latency of our models against representative baselines on a single NVIDIA RTX 3090 GPU using the LIBERO dataset, see Table~\ref{tab:infer_speed}.
-The autoregressive CLAP-NTP model, while powerful in reasoning, exhibits a higher latency of 788 ms due to the sequential nature of token generation.
-In contrast, our CLAP-RF model achieves a significantly reduced latency of 183 ms. This performance is comparable to the highly optimized and smaller $\pi_0$ (169 ms) and substantially faster than OpenVLA (454 ms) and FAST (834 ms).
+We benchmark the inference latency of our models against representative baselines on a single NVIDIA H100 GPU using the LIBERO dataset; see Table~\ref{tab:infer_speed}.
+For a fair comparison, all models are evaluated with a single $224 \times 224$ image as input.
+The autoregressive CLAP-NTP model, while strong in reasoning, exhibits a higher latency of 382.0 ms due to the sequential nature of token generation.
+In contrast, CLAP-RF reduces latency to 70.1 ms. This performance is slower than the highly optimized and smaller $\pi_0$ at 45.8 ms, but substantially faster than OpenVLA at 219.8 ms and FAST at 412.8 ms.